Meet the Review Committee

-Founder and Owner of His Image Barbershop & Natural Hair Studio.
+Founder and owner of His Image Barbershop & Natural Hair Studio.
 Will launched the studio with his wife and business partner in 2009.
-Prior to opening his own studio, Will began his barbering career in Charlottesville at Cavalier Barbers in 2006.
+Prior to opening his own studio, he began his barbering career in Charlottesville at Cavalier Barbers in 2006.
 Will has been a barber since 1999, completing schooling in New Jersey and earning his cosmetology licensure in 2001.
 He gained Virginia cosmetology instruction credentials in 2016 and has managed apprentices since 2010.
-He and his team of barbers volunteer every year in the Charlottesville community donating back-to-school haircuts and serving the homeless during the winter months through PACEM.
+He and his team of barbers volunteer every year in the Charlottesville community, donating back-to-school haircuts and serving the homeless during the winter months through PACEM.
 Will participated in the inaugural “Dialogue on Race” series in the city of Charlottesville and often speaks to local youth about black entrepreneurship.

 Alexander “Alex” Urpí